A Narrowband Fully-Analog Multi-Antenna Transmitter: Numerical results and practical implications

 In this interpretation, the analog waveform within each OFDM symbol interval can be decomposed into: (i) a \emph{reconfiguration transient} of duration $T_{\mathrm{sw}}$ during which control updates and settling occur, followed by (ii) a \emph{steady-state} interval during which the network settings are constant and the output on each antenna is a pure sinusoid (for that subcarrier).
 The steady-state duration is

-Hence, when $T_{\mathrm{sw}}$ is \emph{much smaller} than the relevant $T_{\mathrm{OFDM}}$ class, the fully analog transmitter can produce symbols at least as fast as an OFDM single subcarrier can, with most of each OFDM symbol interval spent in steady state.
+Hence, when $T_{\mathrm{sw}}$ is \emph{much smaller} than the relevant $T_{\mathrm{OFDM}}$ class, the fully-analog transmitter can support symbol intervals at least as short as those of the considered OFDM single-subcarrier waveform, with most of each OFDM symbol interval spent in steady state.
 Moreover, if $T_{\mathrm{sw}}$ can be confined within (or below) a cyclic-prefix budget $T_{\mathrm{CP}}$, then the useful interval $T_{\mathrm{u}}$ can remain effectively undisturbed in an OFDM receiver that discards the cyclic prefix.

 In practical implementations, each antenna branch should include appropriate band-pass filtering to suppress any out-of-band spectral components generated during the control transient in the reconfiguration interval.